 One great example is Search Engine Land's periodic table of SEO success factors.
 It's definitely not new content – but it's a new (witty, memorable, and original) way of looking at an otherwise unoriginal topic.

-What makes people care (at least as much as to share your content around and want to link to it)?
-It all depends on the industry you're in, but there's one component in the "caring" formula that never fails — feeling.
+What makes people care, at least as much as to share your content around and want to link to it?
+It all depends on the industry you're in, but there's one component in the "caring" formula that never fails — emotion.
 Studies show that emotional undertones strongly correlate with content popularity.
 Emotions like anxiety, awe, and anger are most frequently associated with viral content.
 Not always an emotion has to be positive to bring great effect.
 Instead, it has to appeal to your feelings and reason altogether to switch on your interest.

 Step 3: Contact the right people to ask for links

 Ready with your brilliant post?
 Simply publishing your unique content and waiting for your backlinks and ranks to increase organically may take months.
 Your link building approach has to be systematic and proactive.
-It's time to put the final part of the Skyscraper technique into action, not to mention your soft-skills and SEO technique combining in perfect harmony for this process.
+It's time to put the final part of the skyscraper technique into action, not to mention your soft-skills and SEO technique combining in perfect harmony for this process.

 Go back to SEO SpyGlass, and for every project you have created for the best-performing content, go to the Linking Domains dashboard and copy (or export) the linking domains.

 At the next step, select what information you would like to fetch: primarily, you are interested in contact info, but you can request for site information as well — domain authority, InLink Rank.
-Hit Finish, and the app will automatically find the contact email addresses on these sites.
+Hit Finish, and the app will automatically find the contact email addresses on these sites with other relevant information.
 That's how simple it is to create a link prospecting list!